× Home Categories Reviews About

 Vestibule

-The covered area outside the inner tent but under the flysheet, often used for storing gear.
-Also known as a porch.
+The covered area outside the inner tent, also known as a porch.

 Vis-à-vis Tent

-A tent layout where two bedroom compartments are at opposite ends of a central living area, offering more privacy.
+A tent layout with bedrooms at opposite ends of a central living area.

 W